Chapter Seven: Structures

 Once a decent-sized Creation like the Sonks enters the game, the all-minifig style of combat described in the Core Rules seems inconsequential at best.

 There is no environment more dangerous to minifigs than the flat open field of an empty dining room table or hardwood floor.

 Adding insult to injury, minifigs are tender, fragile, and slow compared to armored vehicles and other large units.
-Without cover to hide behind, they have a tendency to get ground up like plastic hamburger meat.
+Without cover to duck behind, they have a tendency to get ground up like plastic hamburger meat.

 |“Some scientists claim that hydrogen, because it is so plentiful, is the basic building block of the universe.
 I dispute that.
 I say that there is more stupidity than hydrogen, and that is the basic building block of the universe.”

 |- Frank Zappa

 Underneath all the devices and decorations, every physical object in the BrikWars universe is a Structure at heart, from the minifig and his weapon and the grassy knoll on which he's crouching, to the public library and the orphanage he's targeting for orbital bombardment.
 The majority of these Structures are simply handled as free scenery, not owned or paid for by any player, but it's still important to be able to cook up some quick attributes to know how efficiently they can be reduced to smoking craters.

 The foundation of any Creation is its central Structure,

 devices, decorations, etc.) are mounted.
 As a rule of thumb, any section of

 the Creation with an 'interior' (whether for cargo, minifigs,